Utilities in JRButils for Micro Focus v27

 Dquota is intended for use in a login script to display the user’s quota, space used and space available.
 It can display both volume based and directory based quotas.
 The format of the output is extremely flexible, and it is possible to supply a text file with substitution parameters for the quota, space used or space available.
 It may also be used to display values for any subdirectory of each user’s home directory.
 Warnings may be given if the user’s free space falls below a certain threshold.
-The new quota APIs on OES 2015 are supported.
+The 64 bit quota APIs introduced in OES 2015 are fully supported.

 This program enables logins on NetWare servers.
 Use JRButils’ disable program to disable logins.
 This program is not supported on OES Linux.

 Checks all files in a directory structure and reports the number and size by extension.
 It can also report the number and size older than a given date.
 The results may be reported in columns or comma delimited for import to a spreadsheet.
 Extcheck supports both Micro Focus and Windows drives, and can process multiple directories via an input file.

 Findref locates all references to a particular object in an eDirectory tree, and can optionally delete those references, or replace the object name with that of another object.
 The ability to replace all references may be useful for example, when replacing a volume and it is known that the volume object will be deleted and recreated.
 When a volume object is deleted, all attribute values containing that object name are deleted.
 This includes “Home Directory” attributes for users, and “Path” attributes for directory maps.
 Findref could be used to replace the volume object in those attributes with the name of a placeholder object, and when the new volume and its corresponding volume object have been created, replace the placeholder with the new volume object.